min2ha/ukwa-site/content/target/61460/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Environment, Food and Rural Affairs Committee: Brexit: Trade in Food

 In the event that the UK leaves the EU without a free trade agreement, UK-EU trade will proceed under World Trade Organisation (WTO) rules.
 Reverting to WTO tariffs will have a significant impact upon agriculture as tariffs are higher for agricultural products than for other goods and services. ◾The Government has offered no clarity to the agricultural industry on its post-Brexit policy.
 The Government must offer this clarity and stability so that the industry has the confidence to invest and take advantage of the opportunities offered to the sector post-Brexit.
 The Committee would like to see the Government offer policies that would stimulate home grown food production